A woman left bedbound with an incurable illness revealed her fight simply to be believed.

 An ME Essential supplement for Christmas.
 We share stories, plans for the festive week, recipes, gift ideas and much, much more!

-We’ve updated our central Research Index and feature 17 ME/CFS research studies from June 2019.
+We’ve updated the free Research Index and feature 17 research studies from November 2019.

 Publication of the new clinical guideline on ME/CFS is delayed until 9th December 2020.

 When you are sick with M.E. maintaining relationships can be very hard.
 Marion writes about the challenges we can all face.